alexwlchan/alexwlchan.net/src/_drafts/sans-i-o-programming.md

 So create that I/O sandwich, push the I/O out to the boundaries of your programme.

 This isn't going to completely change the way you do programming and it won't turn the world upside-down, but it will just give you code that's a little bit simpler, a little bit cleaner, a little bit easier to work with.
-I hope I've persuaded you that there is some virtue in writing your programs this way, given you some idea of how it's done and when you go back to your day jobs you'll try it yourself.
+I hope I've persuaded you that there is some virtue in writing your programs this way, given you some idea of how it's done, and when you go back to your day jobs you'll try it yourself.